Darren Cahill: Coach

 Since retiring from the tour, Cahill has been a successful tennis coach and guided Lleyton Hewitt to become the second youngest player ever ranked world No. 1.
 After Hewitt, Cahill coached Andre Agassi, who under Cahill became the oldest player ever to be ranked world no. 1 in May 2003 (later surpassed by multiple players).
 Cahill joined the Adidas Player Development Program after Agassi retired in 2006 and has worked with high-profile players, including Andy Murray, Ana Ivanovic, Fernando Verdasco, Daniela Hantuchová, Sorana Cîrstea, and Simona Halep.
 In 2017 and 2018, he coached Halep to No.1 on the WTA Tour and the 2018 French Open championship.
 After a year away, Cahill rejoined with Halep in 2020.

 In addition to coaching individual players, Cahill was the Australian Davis Cup coach from 2007 until February 2009.
 He is also an Adidas talent scout and works with promising junior players worldwide.
 He is now a member of the Adidas Player Development Program.
 With Roger Rasheed, Brad Gilbert, and Paul Annacone, Cahill is a coach at ProTennisCoach.com, an open-access, professional coaching website.
 Cahill is also involved with PlaySight Interactive, a sports technology company behind the SmartCourt.
 Along with Paul Annacone, he heads up PlaySight's Coaching and Player Development team, helping the company to bring its technology to more tennis coaches and players across the world.

 In January 2022, Cahill began coaching tennis player Amanda Anisimova as a trial coach.
 He joined Simone Vagnozzi as a coach for Jannik Sinner in July 2022.
 The pair received the Coach of the Year award at the 2023 ATP Awards.

-Cahill coached Sinner to win the 2024 Australian Open and US Open, and the 2025 Australian Open and Wimbledon.
+Cahill coached Sinner to win the 2024 Australian Open and US Open, the 2025 Australian Open and Wimbledon, and the 2026 Wimbledon.